kghandour/KGPassGen-rs/README.md

 ## Security features:
 1. Generates a reproducible password that is unique to each different service
+2. Passwords are hashed multiple times till they satisfy the validation
-2. Generated passwords follows strict validations listed below
+3. Generated passwords follows strict validations listed below
-3. Masks the input password by default
+4. Masks the input password by default
-4. Copies the generated password to clipboard by default
+5. Copies the generated password to clipboard by default
-5. Does not show the generated password on the CLI by default
+6. Does not show the generated password on the CLI by default

 ### KGPG Validations
 1. Generated password must be at least 8 characters